tiimgreen/tabbit/README.md

 ```

 ## Usage

-To make a new Table intialize Tabbit, passing in the Headers as the params:
+To make a new Table initialise Tabbit, passing in the Headers as the params:

 ```ruby
 table = Tabbit.new('Name', 'Email', 'Phone No.')